Value for Money 70%

 The Tavernier is a cosy three-star, 10 minutes’ walk from the town centre and even closer to the lift at Dolonne that whisks you up to the slopes at Plan Checrouit.
 Expect characterful rooms and apartments, roaring log fires and a spa with its own mini-waterfall.

 Where to stay outside town

 Auberge de la Maison is set in the quiet little hamlet of Entreves, which connects by cable-car to Plan Cherouit.
 It has attractively decorated rooms and friendly owners.
+There’s a wellness centre and a romantic restaurant where you can enjoy a candlelit dinner.
+The wellness centre includes a sauna, Turkish bath, solarium, and massage area.
+The Monte Bianco ski lift is an eight-minute walk away, and Sky Way Mont Blanc cable-car is also close to the property.
 Great for quick access up onto the Mont Blanc massif: rather less brilliant if you want to enjoy the apres-ski scene in town.
-Also in Entreves is the small two-star, Hotel Aigle, with 12 rooms and good food.

 Where to Eat

 We’re not the only ones who like the restaurants in Courmayeur.
 “The mountain huts and restaurants were excellent with all budgets catered for,” remarked a reporter – reflecting a general air of enthusiasm for the resort’s long-lunch scene.
 Book ahead if you want to be part of it, especially at the weekend.
 For this guide, we have been helped by Amin Momen of Momentum Ski, who knows the resort inside-out.